CheckPointSW/terraform-provider-infinity-next/docs/resources/inext_appsec_gateway_profile.md

 ### Optional

 - `additional_settings` (Map of String) Controls the settings of the connected agents
+- `certificate_type` (String) The type of the certificate used for the profile: Vault or Gateway
+- `fail_open_inspection` (Boolean) Allow traffic upon internal failures or high CPU utilization: true or false
 - `max_number_of_agents` (Number) Sets the maximum number of agents that can be connected to this profile
 - `reverseproxy_additional_settings` (Map of String) Sets the reverse proxy settings of linked assets
 - `reverseproxy_upstream_timeout` (Number) Sets the reverse proxy upstream timeout in seconds
-- `upgrade_mode` (String) The upgrade mode of the profile: Automatic, Manual or Scheduled
+- `upgrade_mode` (String) The upgrade mode of the profile: Automatic, Manual or Scheduled.
-- `certificate_type` (String) The type of the certificate used for the profile: Vault or Gateway
-- `fail_open_inspection` (Bool)  Allow traffic upon internal failures or high cpu utilization The default is Automatic
+The default is Automatic
 - `upgrade_time_days` (Set of Number) The days of the month of the upgrade time schedule
 - `upgrade_time_duration` (Number) The duration of the upgrade in hours